mbucchia/OpenXR-Toolkit/et.md

 </details>

 ### Considerations for Quest Pro

+**Oculus Quest Pro only supports eye tracking for PC applications when using Oculus as the OpenXR runtime.
+If you are using SteamVR as the OpenXR runtime (for example, to use Virtual Desktop), this runtime cannot support eye tracking for PC applications.**

 1. IMPORTANT: Create and log in with a [developer account](https://developer.oculus.com/sign-up/).
 You must be a registered developer for the Oculus runtime to expose the hand tracking features.